dirkschumacher/or-companies/README.md

 # Operations Research Companies

-**Scope: companies that hire developers particular to work on combinatorial problems (e.g. integer programming, constraint satisfaction problems, etc.)**
+**Scope: companies that hire developers particular to work on combinatorial problems (e.g. integer programming, constraint satisfaction problems, etc.) or solution methods/services**
 This list is mainly for job seekers, so these companies should be big enough to hire people.

 ## Solver developers